 Dolman is a partner in Goodwin’s Financial Institutions Group and is a co-leader of the firm’s FinTech Practice.
 Her work with investment firms principally focuses on corporate transactions, including mergers, acquisitions, equity investments, dividend recapitalizations and joint venture arrangements.

-The three honorees were recognized at an event in Boston on November 12.
+The two honorees were recognized at an event in Boston on November 12.